What Is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy allows you to reorganize your debt.
 This is the bankruptcy option for you if you are temporarily unable to pay your debts, but would like to pay them in installments over a period of time.

-The biggest difference between Chapter 7 and Chapter 13 is that a Chapter 13 takes longer, and debts not discharged.
+The biggest difference between Chapter 7 and Chapter 13 is that a Chapter 13 takes longer, and debts are not discharged.
 They are repaid in monthly installments over a period of years.
 Filing any bankruptcy chapter is a big decision, so you should ask your Citrus Heights bankruptcy attorney to learn about the options available to you.
+Call the Law Office of Diane Anderson today.

 How Do I Know Whether Chapter 13 Bankruptcy Is Right for Me?